davebenson/doom4-walkthrough/README.md

 If you enter that passage, you'll see that the catwalk has broken, and you should barely be able to see a deceased guard on the other side, leaning against a non-functional door:  he has your Keycard.

 If you try to jump across, you'll land on a platform below.
-To your right is a small room with Elite Guard #1.
+To your right is a small room with ELITE GUARD 3.1.

 Follow the green light to jump around and get up to a platform at the same height as you started.
 The highest platform should say MIXOM.
-Look around at you should see a square opening you can jump into:  this is Secret #1, there is a suit of armor here.
+Look around at you should see a square opening you can jump into:  this is SECRET 3.1, there is a suit of armor here.

 Finally, jump to the platform you could see from across the gap.
 Interact with the corpse to grab his biometric ID (ie his arm).
 You can jump the gap easily in this direction.
 The flaming door ahead is where the Gore's Nest is located.